About Dr. Frank Röhling

-Frank is bilingual (German and French) and fluent in English.
+He is bilingual (German and French) and fluent in English.

-- Advising RHI on the acquisition of Magnesita (approval by the European Commission was granted in phase 1 with commitments).
+- RHI on the acquisition of Magnesita (approval by the European Commission was granted in phase 1 with commitments).

-- Advising Daimler on the joint acquisition with Rolls-Royce of Tognum and the subsequent divestment of its stake to Rolls-Royce.
+- Daimler on the joint acquisition with Rolls-Royce of Tognum and the subsequent divestment of its stake to Rolls-Royce.